jj2773/Movie_Application/README.md

 Slack Team 06-Purple Channel will be used for communication between team members

 ## Individual Branches and Targeted Technology

-Main
-    * Database
+1. Database
-            SQLite to hold machine learning output, movie links, and ratings summary data for use in the app.
+   - SQLite to hold machine learning output, movie links, and ratings summary data for use in the app.
-    * Machinelearning
+2. Machinelearning
-            KMeans clustering leveraging genome-scores
+   - KMeans clustering leveraging genome-scores
-    * Visualizationapp
+3. Visualizationapp
-            D3 JavaScript providing user interaction and SQLite database queries.
+   - D3 JavaScript providing user interaction and SQLite database queries.